ufal/npfl129/tasks/diacritization.md

 collection of [fiction books](https://ufal.mff.cuni.cz/~straka/courses/npfl129/2223/datasets/fiction-train.txt), which is available under [CC BY-NC-SA license](https://ufal.mff.cuni.cz/~straka/courses/npfl129/2223/datasets/fiction-train.LICENSE).
-Note that these texts are the only allowed training data, you cannot use any other Czech texts to train or evaluate your model.
+Note that these texts are the only allowed training data, you cannot use any other Czech texts (even manually annotated) to train or evaluate your model.
 At test time, you will be given a text without diacritics and you should return it including diacritical marks – to be explicit, we only consider diacritized letters `áčďéěíňóřšťúůýž` and their uppercase variants.

 The [diacritization.py](https://github.com/ufal/npfl129/tree/master/labs/05/diacritization.py)
 template shows how to load the training data, downloading it if needed.